EnviroDIY/ModularSensors/docs/Further-Reading/SAMD-Clocks.md

 - Timers:
   - TC5 (`TC5_IRQn`) - Tone.cpp - priority of 5(?)
   - TC4 (`TC4_IRQn`) - Servo.cpp - priority of 0
-    - NOTE: The sevro library has a to-do flag in it to allow a second timer, but as of November of 2024 only supports one timer for servo in the SAMD core.
+    - NOTE: The servo library has a to-do flag in it to allow a second timer, but as of November of 2024 only supports one timer for servo in the SAMD core.
 - External Interrupt Controller - WInterrupts.c - priority of **0**
   - `EIC_IRQn`
   - The EIC interrupts are also enabled by Adafruit_USBH_Host.cpp if TinyUSB is used.